-Andrew J. Brown is a partner in the Firm's San Diego office and prosecutes complex securities fraud and shareholder derivative actions against executives and corporations.
-His efforts have resulted in numerous multi-million dollar recoveries to shareholders and precedent-setting changes in corporate practices.
+Andrew Brown is a partner in the Firm's San Diego office where his practice focuses on securities fraud, shareholder derivative and corporate governance litigation.
+He has worked on a variety of cases, recovering over \$1 billion for investors and achieving precedent-setting changes in corporate practices.
+Brown's most